urisinger/zig-async/README.md

 Currently, most functions for working with TCP sockets are implemented, along with file reading and writing functions.

 All asynchronous I/O functions return a **Pooler**, which can be used to poll for results or awaited.

+At the moment, this runtime only works on linux, contributions from anyone who knows a bit about windows are welcome.